-Our Face to Face suicide prevention training
+Our One Day Face to Face suicide prevention training

 SCHEMA is our one day course that further supports delegates with skills in developing individual Life Plans for people with thoughts of suicide.
 SCHEMA is delivered currently as part of the Birmingham and Solihull suicide prevention NHS programme and has been successfully delivered to as part of the Coventry and Warwickshire NHS Partnership Trusts programme for reducing suicide.
 By attending the SCHEMA course which is our face to face eqivilent to attending our online Wise Steps Plus Suicide Prevention Training.